ignazio-bovo/handbook/subsystems/bounties.md

 ### Bounty Actor

-For the act of creating or contributing funds to a bounty, they can be done by either a member or the council as a whole, the concept of a _bounty actor_ refers, therefore, to either a specific member or the council, and represents this actor in a unified way.
+The act of creating or contributing funds to a bounty can be done by either a member or the council as a whole, the concept of a _bounty actor_ refers, therefore, to either a specific member or the council, and represents this actor in a unified way.

 ### Funding Period Type